moltin/shopkit/README.md

 ### Step 2

 Add the following snippet before the `</body>` tag on your website to enable Shopkit.
-You'll want to populate your Moltin `client id` and Stripe `publishable key` here.
+You'll want to populate your Elastic Path Commerce Cloud `client id` and Stripe `publishable key` here.

 ```html
 <script